Its-Jakey/SCPP-old-/Syntax.md

     var x = value

-an empty array like
+an empty array like, this will set x to the address that is the start of the array

     var x[20];

-or an array with values like
+or an array with values like, this also will set x to the address that is the start of the array

     var x = {a, b, c, d...};

-Values of arrays can be accessed with

-    var value = array[index];

-Variables can be later assigned to using the '=' operator like
+Variables can be later reassigned to using the '=' operator like

     x = value

+Memory addresses can also be set like

+    *12 = 45;  //Sets memory address 12 to 45

 You can also use modifiers to modify the value of a variable like